korbinian90/ROMEO/README.md

                         removal (for multi-echo). "bipolar" removes
                         eddy current artefacts (requires >= 3 echoes).
-                        (default: "off", without arg: "on") --coil-combination [COIL-COMBINATION]
-                        on | off | bipolar.
-Applies MCPC3Ds to perform
-                        coil combination (for multi-echo).
-This option
-                        requires the echoes as 4th dimension and the channels as 5th dimension. "bipolar" removes
-                        eddy current artefacts (requires >= 3 echoes).
-                        This option overwrites the
-                        --phase-offset-correction setting. (default:
-                        "off", without arg: "on") --phase-offset-smoothing-sigma-mm PHASE-OFFSET-SMOOTHING-SIGMA-MM [PHASE-OFFSET-SMOOTHING-SIGMA-MM...]
+                        (default: "off", without arg: "on") --phase-offset-smoothing-sigma-mm PHASE-OFFSET-SMOOTHING-SIGMA-MM [PHASE-OFFSET-SMOOTHING-SIGMA-MM...]
                         default: [7,7,7] Only applied if
                         phase-offset-correction is activated.
 The
                         given sigma size is divided by the voxel size from the nifti phase file to obtain a smoothing size in voxels.
 A value of [0,0,0] deactivates phase offset smoothing (not
                         recommended).